-The City shall make a determination as to a link's ability to meet these standards by comparing City of Jacksonville and FDOT annual average daily PM peak hour traffic (AADT) data with the threshold values contained in the FDOT Florida's Level of Service Standards Florida Strategic Intermodal System and Guidelines Manual for Planning the Quality Level of Service Handbook, as amended, for the corresponding facility type, average signalization-per-mile rate, and minimum acceptable level of service.
+The City shall make a determination as to a link's ability to meet these standards by comparing City of Jacksonville and FDOT PM peak hour traffic data with the threshold values contained in the FDOT the Quality/Level of Service Handbook, as amended, for the corresponding facility and mode type, average signalization-per-mile rate, and minimum acceptable level of service.
 Each roadway segment failing to meet these criteria shall be reviewed and a determination made as to whether the segment is either constrained, backlogged, or located in a Transportation Concurrency Management Area.